 - Perfect Dark Zero's first few levels pit you against a Triad gang led by Killian.

 - In Persona 2, the triads - particularly the "Taiwanese mafia" Tai To Tien - are part of The Conspiracy, and their members are frequent random encounters in Club Zodiac.
 In addition, they manage the mass kidnappings that take place during the game and are hired to commit hits on people who dig too deep in the business of their sponsors.

 - Shadowrun Returns: Hong Kong, given the setting, features them pretty heavily.
 Your main benefactor and boss, Kindly Cheng, is a Straw Sandal (a middle-manager) of the fictional Yellow Lotus triad and the background lore mentions an escalating turf war between Yellow Lotus and (also fictional) Red Dragon.
 Several of your runs involve hits on the Red Dragon, like kidnapping one of their Red Poles (a military commander) and pulling a False Flag Operation to put heat on them from a MegaCorp.

 - Sleeping Dogs is set in Hong Kong's criminal underbelly, with the protagonist Wei Shen being an undercover cop trying to infiltrate the Sun On Yee gang.

-- ASH: The Onyx Eye tong are a crime syndicate and a villainous martial arts school.
+- Academy of Superheroes: The Onyx Eye tong are a crime syndicate and a villainous martial arts school.

 - It's safe to say that Pandabubba from Xiaolin Showdown and his underlings fall under here.

 - Time marches on.
-A "Tong" in Chinese can mean group, organization, association, club, etc. The liklihood of Tongs containing members who speak Chinese (or at least were ethnically Chinese born) is high, but the odds of it being a criminal organization is no higher than an Italian Restaurant today being a Mob front.
+A "Tong" in Chinese can mean group, organization, association, club, etc. The likelihood of Tongs containing members who speak Chinese (or at least were ethnically Chinese born) is high, but the odds of it being a criminal organization is no higher than an Italian restaurant today being a Mafia front.